int-brain-lab/paper-behavior/README.md

 In an Anaconda prompt window:
 1. Follow these instructions https://github.com/int-brain-lab/iblenv to install the unified iblenv
-2. additionally, install
-`pip install pycircstat`

-`pip install nose`

-`pip install scikit_posthocs`

-`pip install lifelines`

-`conda develop ./IBL-pipeline/prelim_analyses/behavioral_snapshots/`
+2. Install the other dependencies by running `pip install -r requirements.txt`

 ### Obtain a DataJoint account through IBL JupyterHub
 [IBL Jupyterhub](https://jupyterhub.internationalbrainlab.org) provides an online environment to explore the IBL behavior data pipeline.

 1. Use your GitHub account to log in and go to the resource folder.
-2. Notebook `04-Access the database locally` provides the instruction to obtain the credentials to access the database.
+2. Navigate to public_notebooks/Explore IBL pipeline.
+The Notebook `04-Access the database locally ` provides the instruction to obtain the credentials to access the database.
 Copy the value of `dj.config`
 3. In your local python IDE, do the following:
   a. `import datajoint as dj`
-  b. set your local config variable `dj.config` with the value copied from JupyterHub
+  b. set your local config variable `dj.config` with the values copied from JupyterHub
   c. `dj.config.save_local()`

 You'll be able to run the code after the settings above.

 ### How to run the code
 All the scripts start with the name of the figure they produce.
 The figure panels will appear in the `exported_figs` subfolder.

+### Load figures without DataJoint
+To load the figures from data saved in local CSV files, edit line 21 of `paper_behavior_functions.py` so that `QUERY = False`.

 ### Questions?
 If you have any problems running this code, please open an issue or get in touch with the code's authors (written at the top of each script).